Please select the country or location you would like to see content from.

 Acetaminophen is available in tablets, capsules, caplets, effervescent tablets (dissolve them in water before swallowing), chewable, oral liquid, and suppository forms.

-How much should I take?
+How much acetaminophen can I take?

 Acetaminophen can be taken up to 4 times a day.
 The dosage depends on your age and the formulation; this is listed below.

-Adults and anyone aged 12+ years:325 mg-1000 mg every 4-6 hours as needed for immediate-release products or 650 mg-1300 mg every 8 hours as needed for extended-release products (max 3000 mg/day) - or 4,000 mg/day under the supervision of a health care provider
+Adults and anyone aged 12+ years: 325 mg-1000 mg every 4-6 hours as needed for immediate-release products or 650 mg-1300 mg every 8 hours as needed for extended-release products (max 3000 mg/day) - or 4,000 mg/day under the supervision of a health care provider

 Children under 12 years: 10-15 mg/kg every 4-6 hours as needed (max 2,400 mg/day).
 Babies aged 2 years and younger should only receive acetaminophen after consultation with a primary care provider.